Making community living Accessible: the Abbeyfield approach

 Affordability at a glance

-• Clear, predictable charges: monthly costs cover your home and shared spaces, with transparent service charges explained in plain English.
+• Monthly charges cover the cost of your home and shared spaces, with service charges explained in plain English.

-• Everyday value: shared meals, activities and maintained spaces reduce individual outgoings and the hidden costs of living alone.
+• Shared meals, activities and maintained spaces reduce individual outgoings and the hidden costs of living alone.

-• Guidance on entitlement options: many residents supplement their rent through Universal Credit or Housing Benefit which can help towards with rent and service charges.
+• Many residents offset their rent with Universal Credit or Housing Benefit payments.
 We can help signpost you to the application process.

-• Community benefits: living among friends helps reduce isolation and loneliness, which supports wellbeing and can lower health risks and unplanned costs.
+• Living among friends helps reduce isolation and loneliness, which supports wellbeing and can lower health risks and unplanned costs.

 Affordability means clarity, fairness and support.
-Residents see what they pay for - their own space plus the shared lounges, gardens and dining rooms that make daily life easier and friendlier.
-Service elements are explained up front, and we help residents understand which costs may be eligible for support (e.g., certain service charges via Universal Credit where criteria are met).
+Residents see what they pay for – their own space plus the shared lounges, meals, bills, gardens and dining rooms that make daily life easier and friendlier.

-As a charity and not-for-profit housing and care provider, founded in 1956, our aim is to keep quality high and costs reasonable, reinvesting into homes and community life rather than paying shareholders.
-The result is accessible community living that balances independence with gentle reassurance.
+As a not-for-profit housing and care provider, with charity status, founded in 1956, our aim is to keep quality high and costs reasonable, reinvesting into homes and community life rather than paying shareholders.
+To make managing these costs as simple as possible, our preference is for payment through one easy monthly Direct Debit.
+This ensures residents can enjoy their home without the worry of managing multiple individual bills.

-• Comfort and control: knowing the monthly total helps with financial planning and avoids variable and unexpected household bills.
+• Comfort and control: knowing your monthly fee helps with financial planning and avoids variable and unexpected household bills.

-• Financial support pathways: Pension Credit or Universal Credit can top up income and unlock further help.
+• Financial support pathways: Pension or Universal Credit and Housing Benefit can top up income and unlock further help

 • Covering essential service charges: our team provides clear guidance on service charges, helping you identify the specific costs that qualify for financial support so you don’t pay more than you need to